 While traveling can always bring on some anxiety, traveling during the pandemic can heap even more stress on people’s lives.
 We’re living in an age of new rules, some that can be very strict.
 However, by planning ahead and taking extra precautions, you can still enjoy your vacation and keep your family as safe as possible.

 Traveling by plane or automobile now requires more thought and more flexibility than ever before.
 Whether you are flying or driving to your destination, here are a few tips to staying safe while traveling.

-OBSERVE THE CDC GUIDELINES FOR TRAVELING - These include:
+OBSERVE THE CDC GUIDELINES FOR TRAVELING DURING THE PANDEMIC - These include: